-The great things about this recipe is that the pancakes are very fluffy, and they aren't sickening sweet.
+The great things about this recipe are that the pancakes are very fluffy, and they aren't sickeningly sweet.
 They are soft on the inside but have just enough sugar in them to create a crunchy exterior.
 That combination creates a medley of textures that is pleasing and very satisfying when you eat them.

 Ingredients for Plain Fluffy Pancakes

 - 1 tablespoon + 1/2 teaspoon baking powder

 - 1 1/2 cups milk, room temperature

 - Sift together the dry ingredients: the flour, baking powder, and salt.
 Add the sugar to this mix.
 Make sure that they are combined well and all ingredients are evenly distributed.

 - Whisk the egg, vanilla, and milk together until well combined.

 - Add the melted butter to the milk/vanilla/egg mixture.
 This is why it is important for your egg and milk to be room temperature.
 The butter will not glop up on you if everything is room temperature.